caemar/mas-install-letsencrypt/README.md

 oc apply -k mas-install-letsencrypt/mas-core -n $namespace
 ```

-Note: The Job and CronJob also delete exiting Routes in the mas-_instance_-core Namespace.
+Note: The Job and CronJob also delete existing Routes in the mas-_instance_-core Namespace.

 ## Add required Role and Rolebinding in mas-_instance_-manage Namespace